aj1365/PolSARFormer/README.md

 ### Dataset

 Flevoland dataset: NASA/JPL AIRSAR recorded the data of Flevoland, situated in the Netherlands, on August 16, 1989.
-The Flevoland image is 750 by 1024 pixels in size.
+The Flevoland image is $750\times1024$ pixels in size.

 San Francisco dataset: The San Francisco illustrates a NASA/JPL AIRSAR L-band image of the San Francisco area.